Mata-68/desafio_alura_store/README.md

 ✍️ Autor

+Marcelo A. Torres Alegría
-[Nombre del analista o equipo de trabajo]Unidad de Análisis Comercial - Alura Store LATAM
+Unidad de Análisis Comercial